-We will do By March 2018 we will deli this by ver: What progress have we made (April 2017 - March 2018)? organisation.
+We will do By March 2018 we will deliver: this by What progress have we made (April 2017 - March 2018)? organisation.
 The Chief Executive visits staff to keep them informed through a series of roadshows throughout the year.
 In addition, the Midpoint magazine keeps staff informed 3 times a year.
 A Staff communication survey was designed and launched in April 2017.
 The results indicated that approximately 60% of staff are content with communication within the organisation.
 Following on from the survey, a draft internal communications strategy has been developed and, once agreed, implementation is planned for 2018/19.
-Communication and processes to ensure staff well-informed and dedication
+Communication and Engagement processes to ensure staff are motivated, well-informed and dedicated.
+Engagement: Extensive Engagement Research and Best Practice visits have been undertaken.
+A Staff Engagement Survey, IIP40 online assessment has been rolled out to all staff during March 2018.
+Focus groups with staff were organised and results were shared with staff in August 2018.
+The Achieve team has met and is in the processing of compiling a workplan to improve staff engagement.
+This will continue to be delivered during 2018/19.
+In addition a staff intranet is being piloted and will be rolled out to all staff following evaluation.